python-eel/Eel/README.md

 1. Configure a virtualenv with desired Python version and minimum necessary Python packages
 2. Install PyInstaller `pip install PyInstaller`
-3. In your app's folder, run `python -m eel [your_main_script] [your_web_folder]` (for example, you might run `python -m eel hello.py web`)
+3. In your app's folder, run `python -m paling [your_main_script] [your_web_folder]` (for example, you might run `python -m paling hello.py web`)
 4. This will create a new folder `dist/`
 5. Valid PyInstaller flags can be passed through, such as excluding modules with the flag: `--exclude module_name`.
-For example, you might run `python -m eel file_access.py web --exclude win32com --exclude numpy --exclude cryptography`
+For example, you might run `python -m paling file_access.py web --exclude win32com --exclude numpy --exclude cryptography`
 6. When happy that your app is working correctly, add `--onefile --noconsole` flags to build a single executable file

 Consult the [documentation for PyInstaller](http://PyInstaller.readthedocs.io/en/stable/) for more options.